daya-75/verilog-dynamic-priority-encoder-barrel-shifter/README.md

 ---
 ## The simulation is done in Xilinx Vivado software

-## Simulation screenshot images and schematic diagram files are tagged below:
+## DEMO Simulation screenshot images and schematic diagram files are tagged below:

 ### 1] Dynamic Priority Encoder